The-Politico/interactive-news-developer-guide/meetings.md

 # Meeting

 Meetings are important.
-They're also susceptible to abuse.
+They're also susceptible to abuse or becoming stale.

 By design, we will have few regular meetings and instead emphasize continuous conversations within the team.